-Multnomah County, like much of the rest of the country, has experienced a sharp increase in gun violence dating back to the beginning of the pandemic.
-The County has committed to using a public health framework to address gun violence, which focuses on the underlying contributors and root causes.
-Additional investments in SUN Community Schools, the Multnomah Stability Initiative, and Bienestar de la Familia are being made to address these root causes, in addition to early intervention programs in SUN Youth advocacy programs, Multnomah County's Community and Adolescent Health program, and the Community Healing Initiative Early Intervention program.
+New Funding Streams

+Over the past 12 months, local voters passed two new taxes and approved a GO Bond that will increase revenues and expand services for key County programs.

+Metro Supportive Housing Measure

-Downstream interventions seek to address trauma caused by gun violence and break the cycles of violence that perpetuate themselves. \$250,000 in new funding will expand the Community Healing Initiative (CHI) model to serve additional BIPOC communities. \$1.3 million in ARP funding will expand HEAT, ELEVATE, and fund community health specialists who will work in collaboration with the Health Department and DCHS.
-Going forward, the County's approach will include collaboration across departments and jurisdictions, creating a comprehensive set of interventions.
-New Funding Streams New Funding Streams Over the past 12 months, local voters passed two new taxes and approved a GO Bond that will increase revenues and expand services for key County programs.
-Metro Supportive Metro Supportive Housing Services Measure - \$52 million Housing Services Measure Metro voters passed a new business income tax and personal income tax on high-income households that will fund an expansion of permanent supportive housing programs.
-The FY 2022 Adopted budget includes \$52 million of new supportive housing programming in the Joint Office of Homeless Services (JOHS), which will partner with other County departments and community providers on coordination and implementation.
+Metro Supportive Housing Services Measure - \$52 million

+Metro voters passed a new business income tax and personal income tax on high-income households that will fund an expansion of permanent supportive housing programs.
+The FY 2022 Proposed budget includes \$52 million of new supportive housing programming in the Joint Office of Homeless Services, which will partner with other County departments and community providers on coordination and implementation.
 These revenues are expected to increase to over \$100 million annually over the next couple of years.
 These revenues will fund an expansion of behavioral health/medical housing for the most vulnerable, expand placement and retention services for families, and help to better coordinate services across agencies.

-In light of the ongoing and planned future growth of the JOHS, largely due to the increased funds for supportive housing services, the Board increased the visibility of the office by establishing it as a County Department as of FY 2022.
-Preschool for All Preschool for All - \$96.3 million Multnomah County voters also passed a new personal income tax on high- income households to fund universal preschool.
-The FY 2022 budget includes \$96.3 million in new funding.
+Preschool for All

+Preschool for All - \$96.3 million

+Multnomah County voters also passed a new personal income tax on high-income households to fund universal preschool.
+The FY 2022 Proposed budget includes \$96.3 million in new funding.
 In its first year, the program will focus on building out capacity and program infrastructure (both internally and in the community) with the program paying for preschool slots for students in FY 2023.
 Eligibility will expand over the course of several years, before reaching universal coverage.

+Multnomah County Library GO Bond

-Multnomah County Multnomah County - Library GO Bond \$387 million Library GO Bond Multnomah County voters passed a General Obligation Bond that will fund capital projects for Multnomah County Libraries.
-Voters approved over \$387 million in new bonding capacity, which will fund eight Library renovations and million in new bonding capacity, which will fund eight Library renovations and redevelopments including a new East County Flagship Library.
+Multnomah County - Library GO Bond \$387 million

+Multnomah County voters passed a General Obligation Bond that will fund capital projects for Multnomah County Libraries.
+Voters approved over \$387 million in new bonding capacity, which will fund eight Library renovations and redevelopments including a new East County Flagship Library.
 The Bond will also fund the creation of a new Central Sorting Center, the expansion of Automated Materials Handling (AMH) in the Library branches, and improvements in all Library branches.

+State of Oregon